MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ![Screenshot of FIDO2 security key options](media/howto-authentication-passwordless-security-key/optional-settings.png)

-### Enable FIDO2 security keys using Graph Explorer
+### Enable Authenticator passkey using Graph Explorer

-In addition to using the Microsoft Entra admin center, you can also enable FIDO2 security keys by using Graph Explorer.
-To enable FIDO2 security keys, you must use the Authentication Methods Policy using Graph APIs. **Global Administrators** and **Authentication Policy Administrators** can update the policy.
+In addition to using the Microsoft Entra admin center, you can also enable Authenticator passkey by using Graph Explorer. **Global Administrators** and **Authentication Policy Administrators** can update the Authentication Methods Policy to allow the AAGUIDs for Authenticator.

 To configure the policy by using Graph Explorer: